wangweiqi20020221/C-Lab-1/README.md

 #### Compiling Code

 The source file `lab0.c` won't do anything by itself; you need a compiler (specifically the GNU C compiler) to generate to an executable from it.
-The GNU C compiler is available on the [CSE VM](https://www.cs.washington.edu/lab/vms), attu, and the instructional Linux machines in the lab.
+The GNU C compiler is available on the instructional Linux machines in the lab.

 Using any one of these machines, open a terminal and execute `gcc -v`.
 We see: